The $C_2$-equivariant cohomology of complex projective spaces: Related results

-and it is the presence of the $0$ as the first component that makes it work here.

-\section{Related Results}
+\section{Related results}

 In this section, we collect remarks of interest.
-The first subsection includes the computations of the cohomology of $X_{p,q}$ when only one of the two indices is infinite.
-Then we discuss the $RO(G)$-graded subring of the cohomology as well the cohomology with coefficients in other Mackey functors.
+The first subsection includes the computations of the cohomology of $\Xpq{p}{q}$ when one of $p$ or $q$ is finite and the other infinite.
+Then we discuss the $RO(C_2)$-graded subring of the cohomology and cohomology with coefficients in other Mackey functors.